 - If you are adding potatoes to your moussaka, now its time to slice them into 0.5cm, half a finger width slices.
 Fry them or bake them in the same way as the eggplants.
 Season with some salt and set them aside when done.

 - Now its time to assemble the moussaka.
-For this moussaka recipe you will need a large baking dish, approx. 20*30 cm).
+For this moussaka recipe you will need a large baking dish, approx. 20x30cm / 8x12inch and 8cm/3 inch deep).
 Butter the bottom and sides of the pan and layer the potatoes first (if you’re using them), then half the eggplants.
 Pour in all of the meat sauce and spread it out evenly.
 Add a second layer of eggplants, top with all of the béchamel sauce and smooth out with a spatula.

-- Sprinkle with grated cheese.
-Preheat you oven at 180-200C and bake your musaka for about 60 minutes or until its crust turns light golden brown.
-Even though it will be really hard, you should wait for the moussaka to cool down and be just warm to the touch before cutting into pieces.
+- Sprinkle with the remaining grated cheese.
+Preheat you oven at 180C/350F and bake your musaka for about 60 minutes or until its crust turns light golden brown.
+Even though it will be really hard to do so, you should wait for the moussaka to cool down and be just warm to the touch before cutting into pieces.
 This will prevent the béchamel sauce from pouring out when you’re cutting your pieces.

 - Serve the Moussaka with a refreshing Traditional Greek Salad and enjoy over a glass of wine!